 It will help keep your content direct and to the point so then you are able to communicate your message more succinctly.
-Using fewer words also means your communication will have impact and it will be more likely to resonate in the mind's of your readers.
+Using fewer words also means your communication will have an impact and it will be more likely to resonate in the mind of your readers.

 Find Three Piece Of Evidence

 Now you know what you’re going to be telling your audience, you need to build an argument.
 In order to do that, you will need evidence to back yourself up.
 This is where many content writers end up getting bogged down.
 They want to use all the information they get hold of because it will make their post more helpful and comprehensive.
 In this case, all it will do is add to the word count when that’s what we’re trying to avoid.